-4.1.
+4.1.0.
 Definitions and Dimensions of Gender-Based Misconduct

 Gender-based misconduct is the umbrella term for a wide range of behaviors that violate community standards and are therefore, inappropriate.
-We use the term sexual misconduct when actions are gender-based but manifest themselves in sexual conduct.
+We use the term sexual misconduct when actions are gender-based, but manifest themselves in sexual actions.

-4.2.
+4.1.1.
 Gender-Based Discrimination